-in 1830 it was recorded that "it had a population of 2003 whites, 21 freed colored, and only 1 slave."
-Four years later, Elijah Heath (1796-1875), an outspoken abolitionist residing in Brookville, helped two runaways slaves escape from the Brookville Jail.
-Heath provided William Parker and Charles Brown with tools to pick their cell's lock.
-The men then fled north to Canada.
+Fudegeon VanCamp is thought to be the first Black man to locate to Jefferson County.
+He was a free man who traveled westward from Easton, Northampton County, during the winter of 1800-1801.
+Tradition relates that he brought apple seeds with him and planted them in Jefferson County.
+VanCamp raised two sons and two daughters on a farm near where present day I-80 crosses SR28.198 When Brookville became the county seat of Jefferson County in 1830 it was recorded that "it had a population of 2003 whites, 21 freed colored, and only 1 slave."199 Four years later, Elijah Heath (1796-1875), an outspoken abolitionist residing in Brookville, helped two runaway slaves escape from the Brookville Jail.
+Heath provided William Parker and Charles Brown with tools to pick their cell's lock.200 The men then fled north to Canada.
 The slave owners filed a lawsuit against Heath and won due to the Fugitive Slave Act of 1793, that allowed penalties to be imposed on anyone who helped prevent the seizure and return of escaped slaves.
 Stories of diversity are briefly mentioned in the county histories of the region and many of them have a connection to lumber.
 Even in small-recorded census numbers or passing references, there was diversity.